-It is always safer to order a backdrop that is a little too large rather than slightly too small because it is far easier to cut an image than it is to digitally stretch the background in the post-production mode.
+Ordering a backdrop that is a little too large rather than slightly too small is always safer to because it is far easier to cut an image than it is to digitally stretch the background in the post-production mode.
 According to the above-mentioned criteria, 6.5×10ft, 8×10ft, and 8×12ft (Width/Height) are sufficient for the majority of regularly scheduled sessions.

 Deep red and brown tones and autumn foliage may make an autumn wedding stand out even more by adding them to your décor.
 Winter weddings may be a beautiful setting for brilliant whites and sparkles, especially in the winter.
 Deep emeralds and reds might help to create a festive atmosphere for the event.
-In the summer, beachy or nautical themes are popular, while in the spring, pastels and colourful flowers may be used in a variety of ways.
-The wedding background should match the overall theme of the wedding.
+Summer offers beachy or nautical themes, while in the spring, pastels and colorful flowers may be used in a variety of ways.
+Wedding backgrounds should match the overall theme of the wedding.

 Styles & Types